bcdev/zappend/docs/cli.md

                          the previous ones.
   -t, --target TARGET    Target Zarr dataset path or URI.
 Overrides the
                          'target_dir' configuration field.
+  --force-new            Force creation of a new target dataset.
+An existing
+                         target dataset (and its lock) will be permanently deleted before appending of slice datasets begins.
+                         WARNING: the deletion cannot be rolled back.
   --dry-run              Run the tool without creating, changing, or deleting
                          any files.
   --traceback            Show Python traceback on error.